srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 [^1]: Default exposed ports can be ovewritten by a user via Containerlab CR.
 [^2]: Using containerlab's [vxlan tunneling workflow](../../manual/multi-node.md#vxlan-tunneling) to create tunnels.
+[^3]: They may run on the same node, if scheduler decides so.